WC People: Meet Betty and Dick Binford

-WC People is an ongoing series of profiles of residents, staff, volunteers and others associated with Westminster-Canterbury on Chesapeake Bay.
-Our community brings together men and women from all walks of life with amazing stories to tell.
-We are proud to share them with you.
+WC People is an ongoing series of profiles of residents, staff, and volunteers associated with Westminster-Canterbury on Chesapeake Bay.
+Meet The Binford’s.

 When asked what they do in their spare time, Betty and Dick Binford glance at each other and smiles spread across their faces.

 Their energy and ambition were apparent from an early age.
 Betty graduated high school at age 15 and went directly to nursing school, graduating at 19.
 She joined the Air Force, where she met Dick in Peru, Indiana on her way to her first active duty tour at Offutt AFB, Omaha, NE.

 While both Betty and Dick remain humble, their accomplishments are outstanding.

 “While stationed at Offutt Air Force Base in Omaha, the Cuban missile crisis occurred,” Dick says.
 “Betty was the only flight-qualified nurse anesthetist in the entire Air Force.
 While she was never deployed, she was given a surgical team and remained on call for months.”

 After four and a half years, Betty left the service and worked at different hospitals around the country.
 Dick’s military career lasted for 30 years, taking them and their three children all over the world, until he retired as a colonel in 1988.
 His time in the Air Force included 10 years in the Air Force Office of Special Investigations (AFOSI) and 20 in manpower management.

 However, “retirement” did not have the same meaning to Dick as it does to most people because he immediately took a job with a human resource management and consulting firm, The Hay Group, where he stayed for twelve years.

 Dick now volunteers 30 hours per week for the AARP Tax Aide program, which provides free tax preparation services at the Virginia Beach Central Library.